 During the operation there are risks of injury to the intestines, nerves and blood vessels although these are rare.
 The nerves are known as sympathetic nerves which are responsible for ejaculation of sperm during orgasm.
 The nerves are specifically looked for and preserved as the injury causes loss of normal ejaculation (retrograde ejaculation).
 The surgeon discusses in detail about this complication prior to the operation.
 During recovery bowel movement can become sluggish (ileus).
 Important complications to look for are deep vein thrombosis and pulmonary embolism.

-RPLND to remove residual tumors after chemotherapy.
+RPLND to remove residual tumours after chemotherapy.
 RPLND performed after chemotherapy is a more difficult operation and is more likely to result in retrograde ejaculation.
 But it is a properly planned procedure and completed in a systematic fashion.
 Nearly 40-50% of the masses contain dead tumours.
 In rest of the patients there may be teratoma or one of subtypes of germ cell tumours.
-In such cases further chemotherapy may be required.
+In such cases, further chemotherapy may be required.
 The side effects and complications are already described.
 In addition there may be complications associated with lungs and deep vein thrombosis.
 Sometimes lymph may collect in the abdomen (2-3%).

 Other types of operations required to remove tumours remaining after chemotherapy: Lung and liver operations may be required by experienced surgeons.